-- A wide range of high-quality creative resources including: - delivery guides - o transition guides - topic exploration packs - lesson elements - ...and much more. - Access to Subject Advisors to support you through the transition and throughout the lifetime of the specifications. - CPD/Training for teachers to introduce the qualifications and prepare you for first teaching. - Active Results our free results analysis service to help you review the performance of individual students or whole schools. - ExamBuilder our free online past papers service that enables you to build your own test papers from past OCR exam questions.
+- A wide range of high-quality creative resources including: - delivery guides - o transition guides - topic exploration packs - lesson elements - ...and much more. - Access to Subject Advisors to support you through the transition and throughout the lifetime of the specifications. - CPD/Training for teachers to introduce the qualifications and prepare you for first teaching. - Guide to Specification Updates Document our navigation document to help teachers identify updates to specification points without having to perform a side-by-side search. - Active Results our free results analysis service to help you review the performance of individual students or whole schools. - ExamBuilder our free online past papers service that enables you to build your own test papers from past OCR exam questions.